WasinW/new_project_data_platform_the1_v3/information_project_insight.md

     2. Transformation analytic layer
 2. Data Governance
     1. Data Quality with dataplex rule
-    2. Data Lineage : enable done
+    2. Data Lineage with dataplex
 3. Step Audit dataflow pipeline
 4. Data Catalog : will be use iceberg table (but refined zone using native table on big query)
 <!-- ------------------------------------------------------------------------------------------------------- -->